 CTC Commissions

 At Chautauqua Theater Company (CTC), we are proud to invest in the future of American theater by commissioning new works from some of the most exciting voices in the field today.
-These commissions go beyond our New Play Workshops – they’re bold acts of belief in the artists shaping tomorrow’s stage.
+These commissions go beyond our New Play Workshops – they’re investments in the artists shaping tomorrow’s stage.

 Explore the commissioned playwrights and works currently in progress at CTC and join us in championing the next generation of transformative theater.